Breakfast & Dinner

 The south west of Scotland’s most famous son is Robert Burns, the country’s foremost poet.
 His birthplace is now home to a park full of attractions, from the cottage to where he lived to a modern museum – all of which is just a few miles away from the hotel.

 There is plenty to see and do in the surrounding area, but with excellent leisure facilities in the hotel, you don’t even need to leave to have a busy break.
 There’s a swimming pool for those that like to take a dip, as well as excellent fitness facilities if you want to stay in shape.
 If you’re looking for a luxury setting for spa breaks, the Marine Hotel Troon can provide, with plush beauty rooms where you can enjoy a range of pampering treatments.
-And at the end of it all, you can enjoy AA Rosette dining in the elegant Two Fat Ladies Restaurant.
+And at the end of it all, you can enjoy AA Rosette dining in the elegant Truin Restaurant.

 Where is the Marine Hotel?